Petrol stations accused of pocketing fuel duty cut

 It said supermarkets were usually the cheapest place for fuel but competition was "not working as well as it should be".

+Petrol and diesel prices spiked to record highs in the aftermath of Russia's invasion of Ukraine, but have since fallen back.

-It now plans to force supermarkets and other fuel retailers to publish live prices under a new scheme aimed at stopping them overcharging.
+The CMA said it planned to force supermarkets and other fuel retailers to publish live prices under a new scheme aimed to stop overcharging.

+But last week, supermarkets bosses, who were quizzed over fuel and food prices by MPs, denied they were making too much money from higher prices.

+Morrisons' chief executive David Potts told the Business and Trade committee that the supermarket had passed on the 5p cut to customers "one the same day" it was announced.

+He said energy, transport and labour costs had "all added to the oil barrel", but added "we can always do more".

+"Right now the prices on our supermarket forecourts are lower than the independents and continue to be so," he said.

-The BBC has contacted the Petrol Retailers Association for comment.
+The BBC has contacted the Petrol Retailers Association, which represents independent forecourts, for comment.

+All supermarkets have backed the idea of a price transparency scheme, similar to the type in place in Northern Ireland, where fuel is cheaper.

+However, the CMA has admitted petrol and diesel in Northern Ireland is less expensive than in other parts of the UK because of competition from filling stations in the Republic of Ireland.